RetroPie/RetroPie-Docs/docs/Debian.md

             ;;
     esac

-This will obviously override any platform checking done by the script and is very hacky, but it will let the retropie setup continue properly until actual support exists
+This will obviously override any platform checking done by the script and is very hacky, but it will let the retropie setup continue properly until actual support exists.

-### How do I get latest graphics drivers?

-Install hardware enablement stack (HWE) to get kernels and MESA packages from newer ubuntu versions.

-    sudo apt-get install --install-recommends linux-generic-hwe-16.04 xserver-xorg-hwe-16.04